dotnet/aspnetcore/CONTRIBUTING.md

 ### Identifying the scale

 If you would like to contribute to one of our repositories, first identify the scale of what you would like to contribute.
 If it is small (grammar/spelling or a bug fix) feel free to start working on a fix.
 If you are submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product roadmap.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
-All code submissions will be rigorously reviewed and tested by the ASP.NET and Entity Framework teams, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.
+All code submissions will be rigorously reviewed and tested further by the ASP.NET team, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.

 ### Submitting a pull request